Joint Tenancy vs. Tenants in Common in Ontario — What’s the Difference and Why It Matters

 Executors must maintain detailed financial records, including:

-Beneficiaries are legally entitled to a full accounting before the estate is distributed.
+Beneficiaries are legally entitled to a full accounting before the estate is distributed, except those receiving a specific bequest.

 Step 9: Distribute the Estate